-The scorching summer days are finally coming to an end, giving way to the glorious fall season in vast stretches of North America, Europe, and Asia.
-Also known as autumn, most of us nature lovers eagerly await the fall season thanks of its myriad hues of warm colours that will soon cover the sweeping expanse of North American and European wilderness and their famous national parks will be seen bathed in shades of red, yellow, orange and more.
+The scorching summer days have finally ended, giving way to the glorious fall season in vast stretches of North America, Europe, and Asia.
+Also known as autumn, most of us nature lovers eagerly await the months of October and November for the beautiful fall season thanks of its myriad hues of warm colours that cover the sweeping expanse of North American and European wilderness.
+Autumn in some parts of the world, is all about charming sunlight and fall colours of red, yellow, orange, gold, and ochre!
 We give you a glimpse into the year’s most colourful season that offers the northerners a respite, a glimmer of hope and happiness before the arrival of the long, cold, snowy winters.

 Japan’s imperial city of Kyoto turns crimson red and blankets its beautiful temples while the New England region of the United States comprising of six north-eastern states, is known for its spectacular fall foliage.
 United Kingdom’s Lake District, France’s Loire Valley, Italy’s Lombardy, and Germany’s Bavaria are some of the ultimate places on earth to witness the colours of nature at its best.
 This autumn, pick your favourite autumn destination and don’t forget to bring your cameras to capture the sheer beauty of the fall colours.
 Check out top places to visit this year to see the wonderful colours of fall.

 Top Places to Visit in 2019 to See the Wonderful Colours of Fall

 1. Kyoto, Japan